 Create a Customer Empathy Map in 6 Easy Steps!

-- to get a complete analysis of your target audience on a broader scale
+- Get a complete overview of your target audience

-- to get a better understanding of which channels to focus on for a rewarding result
+- Gain a better understanding of which channels to focus on

 What is a Customer Empathy Map?